J3ldo/J3ldo/README.md

 ## HTML/PHP
 [Share files locally](https://github.com/J3ldo/Share-Files-Locally) Want to share files but you aren't able to?
 Host this on any network to share and upload files between devices

+## What i want to make
+* Tools for flask such as: ratelimiting, and csrf protection
+* Learn C# and unity
+* Learn javascript
+* Not being mentally ill

 ## Collaboration and Commissions
 I accept commissions for python and python + html.
 I am also looking to collaborate on python.
 So feel free to ask.